Košice: Climate

-Košice has a humid continental climate (Köppen: Dfb), as the city lies in the north temperate zone.
+Košice has a humid continental climate (Köppen: Dfb, Trewartha: Dcbo), as the city lies in the north temperate zone.
 The city has four distinct seasons with long, warm summers with cool nights and long, cold, and snowy winters.
-Precipitation varies little throughout the year with abundance precipitation that falls during summer and only few during winter.
+Precipitation varies little throughout the year, with abundant precipitation that falls during summer and only a few during winter.
 The coldest month is January, with an average temperature of -2.6 C, and the hottest month is July, with an average temperature of 19.3 C.

 Demographics

-Košice has a population of 228,249 (mid year, 2021).
-According to the 2011 census, 73.8% of its inhabitants were Slovaks, 2.65% Hungarians, 2% Romani, 0.65% Czechs, 0.68% Rusyns, 0.3% Ukrainians, and 0.13% Germans.
-19% of Košice's population did not declare their ethnic affiliation in the 2011 census.

-The religious makeup was 45% Roman Catholics, 16.6% people with no religious affiliation, 6.12% Greek Catholics, and 2.33% Lutherans, 2% Calvinists and 0.11% Jews.
+Košice has a population of 225,044, as of 2024.
+According to the 2021 census, 84% of inhabitants are of Slovak nationality, 2% are each Hungarians, and an additional 2% Roma.
+There are also modestly sized Czech, Ruthenian, Ukrainian and Vietnamese communities.
+In terms of religion, 51% of inhabitants are Catholic and 28% had no religious affiliation, with smaller Protestant denominations also present.
+The median age as of 2024 is 44 years.